 Founder of the Fellowship of the Inner Light

 He was lauded as prophet, sage, philosopher, minister, intuitive counselor and teacher.
-Some even called him a Miracle Worker, and he was counted among the most dynamic and insightful speakers of our time.
+Some even called him a Miracle Worker, and he was counted among the most dynamic and insightful speakers of his time.
 In his travels around the world, he touched the lives of hundreds of thousands of people, inspiring them to seek spiritual growth and personal transformation.

 Paul was born July 7, 1939 and was the son of a Baptist minister.
 He was steeped in the Bible from early childhood.
 As a young man, he attended seminary with a goal of becoming a minister; until he was forced to leave his studies because of a shattering personal experience.